TimboKZ/Chonky/docs/markdown/7-Icons.md

 Default icons are selected from [Font Awesome](https://fontawesome.com/) for controls and file types.
 These icons can be customized in two different ways:

+### Custom Icon Map

-1. You can pass a map to override the default icons with alternatives from Font Awesome.
+You can pass a map to override the default icons with alternatives from Font Awesome.
 You'll need to install the Font Awesome package that contains your desired icon.

 ```bash
 npm install @fortawesome/free-brands-svg-icons